-The QMS Operational Plan was reviewed and updated in 2020, with a focus on Document and Records Control (Element 5) and incorporating organizational changes within the County.
+The QMS Operational Plan was reviewed and updated in 2021, with focus on Document and Records Control (Element 5) and Continual Improvement (Element 21) all while incorporating organizational changes within the County.

-Internal audits were completed with support from Water and Wastewater Operations staff.
-An audit report was generated that identified two minor non-conformances and opportunities for improvement.
+Internal audits were completed with support from Water and Wastewater Operations staff and Aclaims Environmental.
+No non-conformities were identified as a result of the internal audit.
+The audit report did note four areas for opportunities for improvement.

 Haldimand County must receive accreditation annually to operate the water distribution systems.
-Through a qualified third party auditor, the County must demonstrate that its QMS meets the requirements of the DWQMS.
-SAI Global conducted an external audit on October 23, 2020.
-The County did not receive any non-conformances and will discuss identified opportunities for improvement and develop an implementation strategy.
+Through a qualified third party auditor, the County must demonstrate that its QMS (Quality Management System) meets the requirements of the DWQMS (Drinking Water Quality Management Standard).
+SAI Global conducted an external audit on November 9, 2021.
+The County received one minor non-conformance.
+This was a result of an administrative issue and corrective action was implemented immediately to resolve the issue.

 Staff are required to conduct an annual Management Review meeting to evaluate the effectiveness of the QMS.
 Deficiencies and opportunities for improvement are identified and action items are developed to ensure follow-up.
-The County held their management review meeting on November 10, 2020.
+The County held their management review meeting on October 29, 2021.

-All requirements were achieved in 2020 and SAI Global have issued an accreditation certificate to Haldimand County, which allows us to continue to operate the water distribution systems.
+All requirements were achieved in 2021 and SAI Global have issued an accreditation certificate to Haldimand County, which allows us to continue to operate the water distribution systems.

 As part of the agreement with the County and through the regulations, Ontario Clean Water Agency (OCWA) must obtain accreditation to operate the water treatment facilities on behalf of the County.
-On September 25, 2020, OCWA obtained limited scope transitional accreditation.
+November 11, 2021 OCWA obtained full scope accreditation under the requirements of DWQMS.